PP Police Pay

 Search of Premises

-If the arrest took place inside a property, or if the suspect was "immediately" outside it, Section 32 allows a search of the premises for evidence of the offence.
+If the arrest took place inside a property, or if the suspect was immediately outside it, Section 32 allows a search of the premises for evidence of the offence.
 This is limited to the area where the person was arrested or was just before.

 Section 32 is not a "fishing expedition" power.
 It is strictly limited to evidence of the specific offence for which the arrest occurred.
 If an officer finds evidence of an unrelated crime during a Section 32 search, its admissibility may be challenged under Section 78 unless the officer can prove they had a separate secondary authority.